atomisthq/docs/docs/reference-docs/rug/rug-editors.md

 param to_append: .*

-with file f
+with File f
   when name contains ".txt" and under "/src/main/resources" do append to_append
 ```

 We can also perform multiple `do` steps as follows, enclosing them in